TrackerSB/DriveBuild/README.md

 # DriveBuild
 ## Directory structure
-    ├── client - The DriveBuild client (which is also available as Python package)<br>
-    ├── examples - A simple example of a formalized test<br>
-    ├── levels - The custom BeamNG level<br>
+    ├── client - The DriveBuild client (which is also available as Python package) ├── examples - A simple example of a formalized test ├── levels - The custom BeamNG level
-    ├── mainapp - The MainApp<br>
+    ├── mainapp - The MainApp
-    ├── simnode - The SimNode<br>
+    ├── simnode - The SimNode
     └── ai_stub - Basic scheme for AIs